 Review the impact that the UK withdrawal may have on your business

 If you use chemicals and haven’t already started considering potential impacts of the UK withdrawal for your business, we urge you to start immediately.
 As a company based in the EU-27, the obligations flowing from the EU chemicals legislation will continue to apply to Irish companies.
 However, interactions with UK-based business partners will be impacted by the UK withdrawal.
-Consequently, Irish chemical companies may face new and different UK rules on the import and use of chemical substances and they may also need to review their supply chains involving their UK-based business partners.
+Consequently, Irish chemical companies may face new and different UK rules on the export, import and use of chemical substances and they may also need to review their supply chains involving their UK-based business partners.

 In addition, economic operators who source products for use or distribution from the UK and companies who rely on UK based product conformity assessment bodies should acquaint themselves with the potential implications for their business.
 Stakeholders should check these, and other relevant EU pages (see further information below), regularly for information and updates.